Burrow, No. 10 LSU open up offense in 42-10 win over Rice

 THE TAKEAWAY

-Rice: First-year head coach Mike Bloomgren spoke enthusiastically about the opportunity to take his team into LSU's Tiger Stadium, but reality set in pretty quickly.
+Rice: Bloomgren, who is in his first season at Rice, spoke enthusiastically about the opportunity to take his team into LSU's Tiger Stadium, but reality set in pretty quickly.
 Bloomgren's rebuilding program wasn't likely to keep this game close unless LSU had come out flat.
 But Rice played a relatively clean game, committing no turnovers and just three penalties.

 UP NEXT